moji-open-source/moji-blog/pages/posts/markdown-example.md

 author: Clover You
 imports: |
   import { ToggleTheme } from '#/components/ToggleTheme'
+  import { GitHubTooltipAnchor } from '#/components/GitHubTooltip'
 ---

+This is a magic anchor, the cursor hovers over it to open the card <GitHubTooltipAnchor user="Clover-You">@Clover You</GitHubTooltipAnchor> | <GitHubTooltipAnchor user="antfu">@Anthony Fu</GitHubTooltipAnchor>

 This is an external link <a href="http://www.ctong.top" target="_blank">Click</a> on it to go to the destination